RISD Financial Aid

 international or exchange students.

-Yellow Ribbon Program RISD is pleased to announce its participation in the Post 9/11 GI Bill Yellow Ribbon Program, which provides additional financial assistance to veterans who qualify for 100% of Post 9/11 GI Bill Educational Benefits.
-RISD provides 10 veterans scholarship assistance in the amount of $10,000, which is matched by the federal government for a total assistance amount of $20,000.
-Participation is limited to 10 veterans, with VA regulations stipulating that assistance must be provided on a first-come, first-served basis.
+Yellow Ribbon Program RISD is pleased to announce its participation in the Post 9/11 GI Bill Yellow Ribbon Program, which provides additional financial assistance to veterans who qualify for 100% of Post-9/11 GI Bill educational benefits.
+RISD provides ten veterans scholarship assistance in the amount of $10,000, which is matched by the federal government for a total assistance of $20,000.
+Participation is limited to ten veterans, with VA regulations stipulating that assistance must be provided on a first-come, first-served basis.

-RISD will begin accepting applications for Yellow Ribbon on April 1, 2014 for the 2014/2015 academic year.
+RISD began accepting applications for Yellow Ribbon on April 1, 2014 for the 2014/2015 academic year.
 All applications require a copy of your VA Certificate of eligibility.
-Application materials submitted prior to April 1 will not be accepted.
+Application materials submitted prior to April 1 are not accepted.